k21971/EvilHack/doc/evilhack-changelog.md

 - Make demon gating slightly more frequent in Gehennom
 - Fix: object drop from destroying a golem could spawn containers
 - Adjustments to the Fort Ludios portal on Medusa's level
+- Tame vampire pets can self-feed from blood resources